jingyizhuo/CESM2-FA_TC/README.md

 - **Track preprocessing**: Calculate covariance matrix A for synthetic wind at 250/850 hPa and monthly-daily wind covariance
 - **Intensity preprocessing**: Prepare predictor fields and climatological statistics

-#### Note: If using the CHAZ code adapted by Chia-Ying for CMIP6, you mainly need to prepare TCGI; the rest is handled semi-automatically.
+#### Note: If using the CHAZ code adapted by Chia-Ying for CMIP6, you only need to prepare TCGI and prepare a cvs file saving input data paths, the rests are handled semi-automatically.

 ### Step 2: Run CHAZ Preprocessing